-Aspiration has organized and facilitated almost 500 interactive and collaborative events in more than 40 countries across the globe.
+Aspiration has organized and facilitated over 700 interactive and collaborative events in more than 40 countries across the globe.
 Our event practice is focused on knowledge sharing in support of nonprofits and activists applying technology for social change, and draws on our unique, road-tested Aspiration facilitation methodology.

 Aspiration convenings share a common, participant-driven agenda format and philosophy that focus on maximizing collaboration and peer sharing, while making sparing use of one-to-many and several-to-many session formats such as presentations and panels.
 We believe the ultimate potential and power of any convening lie in the collective untapped knowledge and experience of the participants, and we strive to tap that vast store by maximizing dialog, creativity and idea exchange.